HomeBlogEA FC 26 Guide to Controllers: Gamepad vs Keyboard

 So let’s break it down.
 This FC 26 ultimate guide will compare both options, dive into the pros and cons, and help you figure out which one’s best for you.

-FC 26 Ultimate Guide for Controller and Gamepad Players
+FC 26 Controller and Gamepad Players

 Back in the early FIFA days, a lot of PC players used keyboards by default.
 It wasn’t weird to see people smashing arrow keys to make perfect through balls.
 But as the game evolved, so did the way people played.